raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 Althea nodded and suggested Bob try coding that.

 "But wait!"
 A thought struck Bob.
 "A set is great, but after finding that `26` is in the set, we need to remove `26` from the set and insert `28`, the next multiple of two.
-We'd need to assocaite iterators with each of the values...
+We'd need to associate iterators with each of the values...
 So we need a dictionary."

 Bob started coding, with Althea providing feedback.
-Fueled by an excellent Blue Mountain pour-over, the code flowed from keyboard to screen.
+Fuelled by an excellent Blue Mountain pour-over, the code flowed from keyboard to screen.

 ---